 Beyond Borders: Commoning is a form of global solidarity

 An Atlas of Commoning’s final section focuses on the intersection of legal rights with global solidarity.
 It challenges the often limited scope of human rights that are rooted in national boundaries and state sovereignty.
-Commoning practices offer a form governance and resource sharing which transcends legal frameworks and opens new paths for collaboration and mutual aid.
+Commoning practices offer a form governance and resource sharing which transcends legal frameworks and opens new paths for international collaboration and mutual aid.

 Manuel Herz’s Rights on Carpet is a notable object in this area.
 The carpet is adorned with declarations of rights for humans and invites visitors engage with them in a visceral manner by sitting, kneeling or lying down.
 It highlights the ongoing struggle for these rights to be realized in real life rather than treating them as abstract legal concepts.
 In Georgia, where minorities’ rights and displacements are major issues, the idea of solidarity beyond borders resonates strongly.